ibexa/documentation-user/docs/recommendations/raptor_integration/raptor_recommendation_blocks.md

 On the **Properties** tab, set values in the following fields:

 - **Name** – Enter a name for the page block.
-- **Name displayed on page (optional)** - Enter a name fot the block to be displayed on page.
+- **Name displayed on page (optional)** - Enter a name for the block to be displayed on page.
 - **Select content for recommendations** - Select content to be used for recommendations.
+This content is used as the basis for recommendations, allowing Raptor to suggest similar or related items.
 - **Recommendations limit** - Set the number of recommendations to be displayed (default = 4).

 ### Personalized content recommendations block